-One reason micro-influencer campaigns are so successful is because these types of influencers are more effective at building authentic relationships with their followers.
-One study found that content produced by micro-influencers is 6.7 times more effective at engaging audiences than bigger influencers.
+Working with smaller influencers on YouTube, Instagram, and TikTok can get you the same, if not better, results as working with a social celebrity because of their loyal and targeted following.
+With less than 10k followers it is more of a community than an ad platform that you'll find with influencers that have larger platforms.One reason micro-influencer campaigns are so successful is because these types of influencers are more effective at building authentic relationships with their followers.
+One Adweek study found that content produced by micro-influencers is 6.7 times more effective at engaging audiences than bigger influencers.
 This is great news for brands, because this earned trust translates into better awareness and more engagement and clicks when compared to a big name social celebrity.

 Budgeting For Micro-influencer Campaigns

 This is confirmed by recent surveys that report 84% of micro-influencers charge $250 or less for each sponsored post on Instagram.
 This means that even with a small campaign budget of $2,500, your brand can work with at least 10 different influencers and easily reach 100,000 new, highly engaged potential new customers for your business.

 Setting Influencer Campaign Goals

-Setting broad goals, like increasing awareness or sales isn’t enough.
-You’ll need SMART goals (Specific, Measurable, Attainable, Relevant, and Time-bound) to establish clear success benchmarks.
+Setting broad goals, like increasing awareness or sales is not enough.
+You need clear goals with your influencers to establish benchmarks.
 For example, your SMART goal should sound something like: “At the end of 90 days, our site will see an 5% lift in traffic by collaborating with local influencers using affiliate links.”

-How To Work With Influencers
+How To Work With Influencers?

 It is generally recommended to keep it simple, especially if your business is new to the influencer game.
 For example, if you have a physical product like chocolate, clothing or makeup, send a small set of influencers a beautiful PR package with your product and a bit about your brand.
 If you’re a local business like a chiropractor, gym, or coffee shop, extend a special discount for your service in exchange for a post.

 Measuring Influencer Campaign Results

 There are a few ways to collect and record this data manually.
 Your business can simply ask the influencer to share their reach and engagement information with you after a certain amount of time has passed since the post went live.
 Alternatively, you can also track success by using affiliate links, promo codes, or UTMS when collaborating.
 This makes calculating ROI significantly easier because everything can be neatly pulled in from a Sales Report or Google Analytics dashboard.
 For an easier, more automated solution, consider looking into an Influencer Campaign Management tool.
 There are a plethora of options that will track and format all your KPIs into a nicely organized report, which cuts down on manual labor and guesswork.
-Many even offer free demos or trials to help ensure you’re using the best tool to fit your marketing objectives and campaign needs.
-A few examples of these types of programs include Upfluence, FindYourInfluence and AspireIQ.Partnering with influencers is a great way to help your brand engage more people, build brand loyalty, and land more sales.
-There’s a lot to consider when planning an influencer outreach program, but the return on investment can be high, especially when working with several micro-influencers.
+Many even offer free demos or trials to help ensure you are using the best tool to fit your marketing objectives and campaign needs.
+Partnering with influencers is a great way to help your brand engage more people, build brand loyalty, and land more sales.
+There is a lot to consider when planning an influencer outreach program, but the return on investment can be high, especially when working with several micro-influencers.